Jonastjep/CRAPy/ProgressReport_CRAPy.md

 ## Progress: Monday 11 January, 2021

 #### Adjaye:
+- Continuing to work on the sample box v1.

 #### Francesco:
 - I have been working on the second part in the creation of a web app, trying to form a quary.
 However, I have been stuck all day on the same problem, the storing table does not get recognised by the gueryTableBMP280.py programme and I can't figure out why!